West Midlands Drought page

 The Situation

-The Met Office long term forecast is for the unsettled weather to continue for the next month with prolonged hot and dry spells unlikely.
+The Met Office long term forecast is for the unsettled weather to continue with the likelihood of dryer and sunnier spells further into May.

 Stages of drought